arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

 user@machine:~$ ./mut_scan_qmmm_cp2k.sh &lt;residue_list&gt; &lt;scan_type&gt; &lt;topology&gt; &lt;reactant_structure&gt; &lt;ts_structure&gt; &lt;selection&gt; &lt;leap_template&gt; &lt;cp2k_template&gt; &lt;qm_selection&gt;
 </pre>

 <p align="justify">It prepares a directory for each residue in the list where the input files for CP2K will be output.
 The &lt;scan_type&gt; argument represents the three-letter code of the residue used in the scan (ALA and GLY are adequate to evaluate the contribution of sidechains, while larger residues might not optimize to an adequate pose).
 The LEaP input should be consistent with the original parameterization.
-For each residue, the script calls the sp_mutation.sh script, which has the following usage:</p>
+To obtain the structures and topology of the mutated enzyme, the script calls the sp_mutation.sh script, which has the following usage:</p>

 <pre style="color: white; background-color: black;">
 user@machine:~$ ./sp_mutation.sh &lt;number&gt; &lt;residue&gt; &lt;topology&gt; &lt;reactant_structure&gt; &lt;ts_structure&gt; &lt;selection&gt; &lt;leap_template&gt;
 </pre>

-<p align="justify">The supplied topology and structures will be processed through CPPTRAJ to delete each of the specified residues.
-Since deleting residues changes the atom numbering, the QM/MM settings must be updated for each deletion.
+<p align="justify">Since mutating residues changes the atom numbering, the QM/MM settings must be updated for each mutation.
 The <a href="https://arvpinto.github.io/enzyme_ts_deletion_cp2k/vmd_forceeval.tcl" target="_blank">vmd_forceeval.tcl</a> script is called within the latter to produce a file with the configuration of the QM layer, defined by the selection in the qm_selection.dat file.
-The cp2k_template.inp file must have tags (PRMTOP_TAG and STATE_TAG) placed in the right places. </p>
+The cp2k_template.inp file is used to produce geometry optimization and a single-point point energy input files.</p>

 <br/>

 The calculations can then be run using a for loop:
 <pre style="color: white; background-color: black;">
-user@machine:~$ for i in RES_*; do cd "$i" ; cp2k.popt -i res_del_R.inp -o res_del_R.out ; cp2k.popt -i res_del_TS.inp -o res_del_TS.out ; cd .. ; done
+user@machine:~$ for i in ALA_*; do cd "$i" ; cp2k.popt -i opt_res_R.inp -o opt_res_R.out ; cp2k.popt -i scan_res_R.inp -o scan_res_R.out ; cp2k.popt -i opt_res_TS.inp -o opt_res_TS.out ; cp2k.popt -i scan_res_TS.inp -o scan_res_TS.out ; cd .. ; done
 </pre>

 <br/>